wastevensv/Notes/notes/rpn.md

 This program is still a rough draft.
 It was mostly written within one hour.
 I plan to extend the language so that I can clear the stack, print the stack unmodified, and add some more operations.

+**UPDATE 11/1/15** I recently implemented the ability to clear the stack and cleanly quit the program.

 The source code for this program can be found in my [scrap-code](https://github.com/wastevensv/scrap-code/tree/master/python) repository.